alegonz/baikal/README.md

 model = Model([x1, x2], y, y_t)
 ```

-### The pitch
+### What can I do with it?

 With **baikal** you can

-- build non-linear pipelines effortlessly;
+- build non-linear pipelines effortlessly
-- handle multiple inputs and outputs;
+- handle multiple inputs and outputs
+- add steps that operate on targets as part of the pipeline
-- nest pipelines;
+- nest pipelines
-- use prediction probabilities or any other kind of output as inputs to other steps in the pipeline;
+- use prediction probabilities (or any other kind of output) as inputs to other steps in the pipeline
-- query intermediate outputs, easing debugging;
+- query intermediate outputs, easing debugging
-- freeze steps that do not require fitting;
+- freeze steps that do not require fitting
-- define and add custom steps easily;
+- define and add custom steps easily
-- plot pipelines.
+- plot pipelines

 All with boilerplate-free, readable code.